sysesc/galaxy_book_s_driver_pack/README.md

 + "...\windows\system32\recovery\winre.wim"   <-- this one is inside install.wim

-I unzipped the drivers from this repo to 'c:\drivers'
+I unzipped the drivers from this repo to 'c:\drivers' And flashed the windows iso from uupdump via rufus do an USB stick called D:\ in my case.

 ### create mountpoints
 ```cmd